s95huang/s95huang.github.io/_pages/about.md

 # Recent News
 <!-- Allowed emojis: 🎉for good news 📣for average news-->
 <!-- - *2024.11*:   I am looking for summer interns for 2025 in North America. -->
+- *2025.05*: 🎉  I have received and declined OGS and the QEII-GSST due to conflict with NSERC PGS D.
+- *2025.05*: 🎉  I have received and accepted NSERC Postgraduate Scholarship – Doctoral (PGS D).
 - *2024.09*: 🎉  I have joined **CompLING Lab**, co-supervised by Prof. Freda Shi
 - *2024.08*: 🎉  I have completed my comprehensive exam.
 - *2024.07*: 📣  2 papers accepted to **IEEE ITSC 2024**, see you in Edmonton,ON, Canada.